ronaldroe/StarkyCMS/README.md

 Starky is an AJAX-ready content storage and retrieval developer API ideal for blogging platforms and simple page management.

 *Note: This CMS is in alpha.
 All security is on the developer.
-While the user table does have a password column, it is not ready for use in a secure environment.
+While the user table _does_ have a password column, it is not ready for use in a secure environment.
 TL;DR - Don't use this for anything where security is a concern.*

+##Requirements
+- PHP 5.4+
+- MySQL

 ----
 ##To Do